Skip to content

 Chips

-doritos in bag
+doritos flamin hot nachos in a bag and bowl.

 This may surprise you, but one common ingredient found in many brands of chips, including Doritos, is Red Dye 40.
 The artificial food coloring is used to give chips a distinctive red or reddish-brown color, and it is often used in conjunction with other food dyes to create a range of different shades and hues.
 There are a few reasons why chips may contain the additive.
 One reason is that it is a relatively cheap and easy way to add color to the chips, which can make them more visually appealing to consumers.
 In addition, Red Dye 40 is a stable and long-lasting food dye that does not fade or change color over time, which makes it well-suited for use in chips and other snack foods that may have a long shelf life.